 Nothing can make wedding planning come to a screeching (temporary, of course) halt quite like a quarrel over a bachelor party.
 To avoid this, and to foster clear communication between you and your soon-to-be husband, be sure to have these four key conversations prior to your man's departure.
 You can thank us later.

 Most women have firm opinions when it comes to bachelor parties and strip clubs.
 Whether the thought of them doesn't bother you in the least or it keeps you up at night is entirely a personal emotion.
 However you feel, it's important to know exactly what they are, and what they aren't.
 Depending on geographic location and club rules, the variations can include topless only, full nudity, private rooms/no private rooms, full bar service, no hard liquor, BYOB, and more.
 Before you say you're "fine with whatever," really think about if there are any concerns or "rules" (not demands) you'd love to put in place and agree upon together.
 The more specific you are, the more comfortable and respected you both will feel.

-We've all head about the dreaded Champagne rooms, or "back" rooms, that some establishments offer.
-Many brides-to-be and grooms agree that these are totally off limits, while others are free and open to any and all new experiences.
+We've all heard about the dreaded Champagne rooms, or "back" rooms, that some establishments offer.
+Many brides-to-be and grooms agree that these are totally off-limits, while others are free and open to any and all new experiences.
 Neither point of view is right or wrong, but be certain to express your thoughts and feelings either way.
 You might also want to do your research on what can and can't happen during private dances, depending on the establishment and city it's in.
-The last thing you want is to hear about something after the fact that really doesn't sit right with you.
+The last thing you want is to hear about something after the fact that it really doesn't sit right with you.